natintosh/intl_phone_number_input/README.md

 ``` dart
     PhoneNumber.getRegionInfoFromPhoneNumber(String phoneNumber, [String isoCode])
 ```
-> Could throw an Exception if the phoneNUmber isn't recognised its a good pattern to pass the country's isoCode or have '+' ahead of the phoneNumber
+> Could throw an Exception if the phoneNumber isn't recognised its a good pattern to pass the country's isoCode or have '+' at the beginning of the string

 # Usage
 ## Constructors